StevenSeifried/IronOS-custom-firmware-builds/README.md

 - Firmware files are in `source/Hexfile`
     - Pinecil v1 needs `.dfu`
     - Pinecil v2 need `.bin`
-    - the Miniware's and the Sequre S60 need `.hex`
+    - the Miniware's and the Sequre's need `.hex`
 - For flashing please refer the [IronOS flashing guide for your model](https://ralim.github.io/IronOS/GettingStarted/)